-- A minimum of 45 hours must be completed within one semester (fall, spring, or summer).
+- A minimum of 45 hours must be completed within one semester (fall or spring).

 - You may receive academic credit for your experience as determined through individual academic departments.
 If you are able to obtain credit from your department, follow their requirements and let us know when the internship has received a grade.
 We will then confirm that it is on your transcript and make the necessary note in your Honors College Experience file.